concord-consortium/portal-pages/README.md

 Using this approach the live-reload feature of the portal pages server works.
 When you make a change in the portal pages code, the page you are looking at in the portal should reload automatically.

 As an alternative you can use the ResourceOverride chrome plugin described in the next section instead of modifying your local portal config.
-I'm not sure if the live-reload feature of the portal pages server will work in this case.
+However the live-reload feature of the portal pages server does not work with ResourceOverride.

 ## Testing local Portal Pages with a remote Portal